 Blue eyes

 Lottie has a heart on her back that is so sweet.
 She is an easy fainter.
 Also, has permanent Grand Champions lines.
+Is a perfect foster mom as well.
+She produces so much milk she allows any baby to feed off her.
+This actually causes problems with the other moms so she gets her own pasture with her babies.

 Green Pastures Emmie